 Feeling pain in your shoulder?
 Does it worsen as you lift your arm?
 What about when you perform simple tasks, such as opening the door or reaching for something on a shelf?
 If you thought “yes” to any of these questions, more than likely, you are dealing with shoulder bursitis.

 Bursitis occurs when there is inflammation in the bursa, a tiny fluid-filled sac located between tissues in the body.
-These small sacs provide a gliding surface between the body tissues and bones, reducing friction when they move.
-Out of the 160 bursae (plural for bursa) located throughout the body, the larger bursae are found near prominent joints, which include the knees, hips, elbows, and shoulders.
+This small sac provide a gliding surface between the body tissues and bones, reducing friction when they move.
+Out of the 160 bursae located throughout the body, the larger bursae are found near prominent joints, which include the knees, hips, elbows, and shoulders.
 When there is inflammation or injury present, this can result in bursitis.

 Pain is the most common sign of shoulder bursitis, along with feeling stiff and swollen.
 The affected area may appear red due to inflammation as well.
 Because of the inflammation, you may not be able to move your shoulder as effortlessly as before.
 Although the pain can be specific based on the type of injury sustained, common movements such as lifting, pushing, or “circling” your arm can hurt.
 Any pressure on the affected shoulder, such as lying down on it, can add more pain and injury, too.